-So with this version, I started with seriously tender potatoes dug up from the garden.
+With this version, I started with seriously tender potatoes dug up from the garden.
 I filled out half of the salad with vegetables, grilled everything for texture, and dressed the whole mess in a tinkered up version of one of my favourite sauces.
-I love romesco because the ingredient list is fairly basic and it offers mucho flavour to anything you could possibly want to eat.
+I love romesco because it offers so much flavour to anything you could possibly want to eat.
 Typically I would blitz it up in the food processor, but I went for a full on purée in the blender to achieve a creamier consistency.
 Once I had a batch made, I mixed a portion of it with a bit more oil for even coating and a touch of dijon mustard to evoke that traditional potato salad feel.

-Then I went crazy with the add-ons: grilled mini zucchinis that I had picked up at a farm stand (some of them came with flowers attached!), the sweetest cherry tomatoes, garden green beans, olives, chives and grilled lemon.
+Then I went wild with the add-ons: grilled mini zucchinis that I had picked up at a farm stand (some of them came with flowers attached!), the sweetest cherry tomatoes, garden green beans, olives, chives and grilled lemon.
 Basically all of the good things.
-Grilling a halved lemon is kind of my go-to fancy lady barbecue trick (you have those too, right?).
+Grilling a halved lemon is kind of my go-to fancy lady barbecue trick.
 The juices caramelize a bit and add just the right amount of lightly smoky acidity.
-Just baller on simple grilled vegetables or kale salads, but especially nice here because it thins the intensity of the romesco a bit.
+Just perfect on simple grilled vegetables or kale salads, but especially nice here because it thins the intensity of the romesco a bit.
 I kind of love this little mash up salad because it knocks out the veggie + the starch sides in one slick move.

 And with that, I’ll raise a frosty High Life to you all from my heat wave-drenched nook of the world :) xo